The Fault Lines

-This is oft repeated question.
-The answer is cost benefit analysis.
+This is oft-repeated question.
+The answer is cost-benefit analysis.
 Presume, I do business with you and despite a hard wall or bottleneck, I still make some money that is critical to my volume.
 Add to that, the administrators on either side are aligned for decades.
-If it proven that the perpetrators of crime are not state sponsored, do you think we should burn those bridges too?
+If it is proven that the perpetrators of crime are not state sponsored, do you think we should burn those bridges too?
 Suffice it to say, the petrochemical appetite, the massive financial engagement on either side and the goodwill cooperation on either side are sufficient to not enlist Saudi amongst those seven countries.

 It is threat perception and response to that perception (It is not anti-Muslim)